haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 c2sym_end2_1 = 64
 ```

-In this definition we omitted the first 3 residues of each protein as they are somewhat flexible.
+**Note** that in this definition we omitted the first 3 residues of each protein.

 Take a look at the tolm configuration file `workflow/protein-dna-basic.cfg`.
-<a class="prompt prompt-info"> Take your time to read the comments and relate parameters of this file to the info of this tutorial:</a>
+<a class="prompt prompt-info"> Take your time to read the comments and relate parameters of this file to the information given above :</a>

 {% highlight toml %}
 # ====================================================================